trevorwslee/ESP32CamSnapper/README.md

   DumbDisplay dumbdisplay(new DDInputOutput());
 #endif
 ```
-> In WiFi case, normally, you will use the defaults for `sendBufferSize` (2nd parameters) and `idleTimeout` (3rd parameters).
-However for this program, since large amount of data might be shipped to DumbDisplay app, the `idleTimeout` better be longer than the default.
+> In WiFi case, normally, you will use the defaults for `sendBufferSize` (2nd parameter) and `idleTimeout` (3rd parameter).
+However for this program, since a large amount of data might be shipped to DumbDisplay app, the `idleTimeout` better be longer than the default.

 Then, several global helper objects / pointers are declared
 ```